Cruising Guide - Visiting Mylor, Cornwall

 Fal River Festival

-Established in 2006, the 13th edition of the Fal River festival will be a 10 day celebration of the local area.
-Encompassing over 150 cultural events including gig racing, a castle to castle swim, open air films on the local ferry, walking, arts, live music, drama shows and much more, this is an extremely popular local event and brings a real buzz to the river and its local villages.
-Visit the website to find out what’s going on: https://www.falriver.co.uk/whats-on/on-the-water
+Established in 2006, the Fal River Festival is a celebration of the local area.
+Including over 150 cultural events including gig racing, a castle to castle swim, open-air films on the local ferry, walking, arts, live music, drama shows and much more, this is an extremely popular local event and brings a real buzz to the river and its local villages.

 The Falmouth Classics is the largest Classic Boating event in the UK.
 The event sees classic and heritage vessels gather for racing and parades of sail and power, as well as rowing and sculling competitions in Falmouth Harbour.
 Onshore, competitors and spectators can enjoy live music from over 60 different sea shanty bands, savour the delights of locally cooked food, admire exhibitions from the Falmouth Art Gallery and browse retail units in the Maritime Village on Custom House Quay.
 Visit the event website to find out more: www.falmouthclassics.org.uk